Monday, October 31, 2011

 ILO, provincial governments to collaborate in gender mainstreaming - The News International

-The International Labour Organisation (ILO) and provincial governments plan to collaborate for gender mainstreaming in the world of work through establishing gender units in the labour departments.
-A Memorandum of Understanding (MoU) was singed in this ...
+ILO, provincial governments to collaborate in gender mainstreaming The News International The International Labour Organisation (ILO) and provincial governments plan to collaborate for gender mainstreaming in the world of work through establishing gender units in the labour departments.
+A Memorandum of Understanding (MoU) was singed in this ... |

 Sunday, October 9, 2011